s15n/typst-thmbox/src/thmbox.typ

 ///
 /// Use as `#show: thmbox-init()` before using any of the
 /// functions this package provides.
 ///
+/// Any custom counters that should be used must be initialized with `sectioned-counter`.
+///
-/// - counter-level (int): How many numbers the counter should have.
+/// - counter-level (int): How many numbers the default counter should have.
 2 makes the numbers have the format X.X, for example.
 #let thmbox-init(counter-level: 2) = (doc) => {
   // This is needed to make the counters work.
 If this is not
   // wanted, use `counter-level` 1.